Multiple Deposit Accounts for ACH and Credit Card Payments

 In your Rentec Direct account:

-- Be sure the account number is filled in, then scroll to the bottom and click the Apply Now link within the Online Payment Processing section.
+- Be sure the account number is filled in, then scroll to the bottom and click the Apply Now link.

-This will open a new web page and take you to the CSG Forte application.
+- A new web page will open to take you to the CSG Forte application.
 Follow the instructions found at the bottom of that screen to submit the secondary merchant setup form which will send a request to the merchant bank (CSG Forte) asking them to set up an additional deposit account for you.

 How do I ensure payments deposit into the correct bank account?